 HTTP/2 Server push

-To fully understand how Server Push works it is essential to know the differences between a web page loading with it, and without it.
+To fully understand how Server Push works, knowing the differences between a web page loading with and without it is essential.

 Page Load without Server Push